20 Caves In Slovenia You Gotta See

 The Grosuplje area of central Slovenia is where you’ll find this incredible cave.
 In 1926, the cave comprised seven halls, which were accessible by foot relatively quickly—some spectacular stalactite and stalagmite formations in various colors, including ice stalactites during the winter.

-The caves’ waters are crystal clear, with various wildlife calling the cave home.
-Visiting the cave is restricted to weekends, bank holidays, and by appointment only.
+The caves’ waters are crystal clear, and various wildlife call them home.
+However, visiting the cave is restricted to weekends, bank holidays, and by appointment only.
 The tour lasts around one hour, so arrange this one ahead of time to avoid disappointment.

 7. Ledena Jama Cave